 The poster below, originally printed around 1900, shows how fully the Brotherhood promoted this ideal of the reliable, white, and manly railroad worker.
 Read in proper sequence, the smaller pictures within the larger image narrate the life and death of a trainman and the Brotherhood’s role in watching over him and his family.
 The story begins with the bottom right image and moves counter-clockwise through the others.
 In the first of these Brotherhood of Railroad Trainmen, Originally printed, c.1900.
 View pictures counterclockwise beginning at lower right.
 Photo from cigarboxlabels.com. pictures, a trainman headed to work leaves his wife and children at their humble but respectable home.
 He then appears proudly, even magisterially, riding the top of boxcars in performance of his duties.
 The train plummets from a bridge.
 Officers of the Brotherhood get the news and visit the trainman’s widow and children.
 After a funeral, they deliver an insurance check, providing support for the family.
 The Brotherhood meets, holding its own all-male memorial for their fallen comrade.
 An allegorical angel of benevolence, sobriety, and industry hovers over this tale of loss and fraternal protection.
 Composers even wrote popular songs about the bravery and devotion to family of railroad men and the perils they faced at work.
 Nothing, we are led to believe, was more important to the trainman than self-sacrifice, self-discipline, and protecting his family.

 Trainmen in the Collinwood yard lived every day with immense bodily risk but surely believed that their children–or the children of fellow workers, if they had none of their own–faced none of industrialization’s brutality while sheltered at the local school.
 Many likely saw education as a catalyst for upward mobility, perhaps a path for their children to less dangerous work.
 How painful and self-annihilating it must have been to learn instead that the town’s elementary school held hazards unmatched by the steam, smoke, and steel of the trainyards.
 The railyard posed only the most obvious perils of reckless growth and industrialization in Collinwood.
-Devastated adults, including trainmen, survived the day of the fire, but half of the town’s children didn’t.
+Devastated adults, including trainmen, survived the day of the fire, but almost half of the school’s children didn’t.